Quantifying and Mitigating Socially Desirable Responding in LLMs: A Desirability-Matched Graded Forced-Choice Psychometric Study: Full IRT model specifications

 \paragraph{Parameterization.} In both the Likert and GFC models we parameterize the signed item discrimination as $a_j=g_j a_j^{+}$ with $a_j^{+}>0$.
 In Stan this is implemented by sampling a positive ``strength'' parameter $a_j^{+}$ and multiplying by $g_j$ inside the likelihood.
 Ordered category thresholds are represented by an \texttt{ordered[K-1]} vector, enforcing strict ordering $\kappa_{j1}<\cdots<\kappa_{j,K-1}$ (Likert) and $\kappa_{p1}<\cdots<\kappa_{p,K-1}$ (GFC).

 \paragraph{Priors and scale identification.} We use weakly informative priors that are identical across the two response formats:

 Here $\mathcal{N}^{+}(0,0.5)$ denotes a half-normal prior (a Normal$(0,0.5)$ distribution truncated to $a_j^{+}>0$).
-The multivariate standard normal prior $\bm{\theta}_i\sim\mathcal{N}(0,\bm{I}_5)$ fixes the latent location and scale (mean 0, variance 1 for each trait) and assumes prior independence across the five dimensions; we do not estimate a latent correlation matrix among traits in the IRT scoring step.
+The multivariate standard normal prior $\bm{\theta}_i\sim\mathcal{N}(0,\bm{I}_5)$ fixes the latent location and scale (mean 0, variance 1 for each dimension) and assumes prior independence across the five dimensions; we do not estimate a latent correlation matrix in the IRT scoring step.

 \paragraph{Link to Stan's \texttt{ordered\_logistic} parameterization.} In Stan we implement both models with \texttt{ordered\_logistic($\eta$, $\kappa$)}.
 Stan's ordered-logistic cutpoint convention is $\Pr(Y\le k)=\mathrm{logit}^{-1}(\kappa_k-\eta)$.
 This is algebraically equivalent to the GRM form in Equation~(\ref{eq:grm2}) because $\Pr(Y\ge k)=1-\Pr(Y\le k-1)=\mathrm{logit}^{-1}(\eta-\kappa_{k-1})$.